Skip to content

 Sat1 Snapcast Speaker(s) Drifting Out of Sync or Stuttering?

-• Turn off Music Assistant DSP Equalizer on all speakers
+• Turn off Music Assistant DSP Equalizer

 • Run your own Snapserver instead of the one built-in to Music Assistant

-Snapcast Multi-Speaker Stereo Playback & Static Grouping
+Setup Snapcast Stereo Playback & Static Grouping

 This feature lets you semi-permanently group Sat1 speakers, such as combining all your upstairs speakers into one group or pairing two Sat1 speakers for stereo sound.